adiwg/mdEditor-doc/getting-started/entering-metadata/entering-main-poc.md

 <span class="md-panel">Point Of Contact</span> has two elements, <span class="md-element">Role</span> and <span class="md-element">Contacts</span>.
 Both are required.

 {% hint style='info' %}
-  Contacts throughout mdJSON, and therefore mdEditor, are referenced as 'responsibilities'.
+  Contacts throughout mdJSON, and therefore mdEditor, are referenced as "responsibilities".
 A responsibility combines a role with one or more persons or organizations and a context.
 In this instance the **context** is a "Point Of Contact for the resource", the **contact** is the persons or organizations to contact, and the **role** defines the boundaries of their responsibility.
 Example, "contact John and Mary for information about funding".
 {% endhint %}

 ### Role <i class="fa fa-asterisk required" title="Required"> </i>